michelle-miller/assistant-icp/tutorial-digressions.md

 Congratulations!
 You have successfully digressed away from a dialog without returning.

 ## Summary
+{: #tut-dig-summary}

 In this tutorial you experienced how digressions work, and saw how individual dialog node settings can impact the digressions behavior.

 ## Next steps
+{: #tut-dig-next-steps}

-For help as you configure digressions for your own dialog, see [Digressions](dialog-runtime.html#digressions).
+For help as you configure digressions for your own dialog, see [Digressions](/docs/services/assistant-icp/dialog-runtime.html#digressions).